Joseph Clemens: Education

 In 1890, at the age of 28, he entered Dickinson College in Carlisle, Pennsylvania after probable preparation at the Williamsport Seminary, which was a secondary school and a source of Dickinson students at the time.
 While at Dickinson, Joseph took the basic courses and studied to be a missionary.
 Among his courses of study were Dutch, German, Greek, Latin, and Hebrew, as well as Physics, Chemistry, Analytical Geometry, Political Economics, English Literature and Psychology.
 While at Dickinson, he was a member of the Sigma-Phi chapter of Sigma Alpha Epsilon, and he wrote one of the yearly histories for the fraternity.
 He was the treasurer for the Union Philosophical Society and exhibited his religious zeal by being the treasurer of the Dickinson Prohibition Club.
 He played in the College orchestra and sang in the College choir.
 He was also a member of the Democratic committee at the college YMCA and the class poet.

 Pointing to his eventual missionary status, he was a member of the Missionary department at the College YMCA and the corresponding secretary of the Williamsport Seminary Club.
-While at Dickinson, he passed most of his time with his involvement in his many activities4.
-He also played checkers, wrote letters to friends, acquaintances, family, church, and, of course, to his fiancé, Mary Knapp Strong of Muncy County, and studied.
+While at Dickinson, he passed most of his time with his involvement in his many activities.
+He also played checkers, wrote letters to friends, acquaintances, family, church, and, of course, to his fiancée, Mary Knapp Strong of Muncy County, and studied.
 Many of his weekends were spent traveling to Williamsport to spend time with Mary.

 Missionary work

 After graduation, from 1894–1901 Clemens was a pastor for the Central Pennsylvania Methodist Episcopal Conference.
 In 1896 he married Mary Knapp Strong.
 In 1901 he decided to serve his country and became a chaplain in the United States Army.
 After his commissioning, he was sent almost directly to Hawaii with the Fifteenth Infantry.

 From Hawaii, he was moved to the new American possession of the Philippines, recently obtained from Spain in the Spanish–American War.
 One of his tasks was to bring "civilization" to the local population through missionary service.
 During one of his first services, on April 13, 1902, more than a hundred locals attended.
 After that, he held weekly services.
 The numbers interested fluctuated; on April 20, for example, there were only 50 in attendance, though the following week the number went back up to 75.
 Also, in 1902, while in Samar, he helped to wipe out a cholera epidemic threatening all there.
 In 1905, the Clemenses made the voyage to Mindanao, where he not only continued his missionary practice, but he also began a botanical study with guidance from his wife.

-In 1918 he was forced to retire from the military due to injury.
+In 1918 he retired from the military due to injury.
 He spent five months lecturing in Pennsylvania in small towns, factories, schools and churches and with the money he earned, he made an endowment to Dickinson College to support its missions.

 The Clemenses returned to the Philippines in 1922.
 There, he spent six and a half years doing evangelical work in Luzon.
 During this time, he baptized 16,000 people.